A partner in the community – a partner for good

 “We are taught as children about illnesses like colds, broken bones or surgeries, but mental illnesses aren’t discussed.
 Mental illnesses should be discussed like diabetes … it needs to be seen as a ‘normal’ illness.”

 This work is made possible by our many community partners including NAMI MN, Crow Wing Energized, Iowa, The Healthiest State Initiative, as well as our over 5000+ trained ambassadors.

 Science shows that the foundation for mental health and emotional development is built early in life, as early experiences shape the architecture of the developing brain with lifelong implications to learning, health and behavior.
-That’s why, in 2015, HealthPartners helped launch Little Moments Count, a community movement meant to inspire every parent and caregiver to play, talk, read and sing with the children in their life, especially from birth to age three.
-Little Moments Count now includes more than 50 cross-sector, diverse organizations working collectively to promote the benefits of early brain development.
+That’s why, in 2015, HealthPartners helped launch Little Moments Count, a cross-sector initiative to raise awareness and inspire every parent and caregiver to play, talk, read and sing with the children in their life, especially from birth to age three.
+Little Moments Count now includes more than 70 organizations working collectively to promote the benefits of early brain development.

 “From the blood donors who take the time to donate, to our labs and health care teams who use blood for patients in need, HealthPartners is proud to be part of this lifesaving cycle.”